Elkaiva/.github/README.md

 # .github
-Elkaiva is a luxury, full-cycle private label manufacturer for fashion, hospitality, and home textiles.
+Elkaiva is the luxury, full-cycle private label manufacturer for fashion, hospitality, and home textiles.
 We bring craftsmanship, material excellence, and responsible production together in one platform.